Steroid Withdrawal and Detox

 In most circumstances, detoxification does not require a specific pharmacological intervention.
 Supportive medical care may be necessitated for liver toxicity, severe acne, headaches, muscle cramps and joint pain.
 Administration of hormonal replacement therapy may be indicated in severe cases of hypothalamic suppression of the gonadotropins.
 In addition to pharmacological treatment, behavioral interventions are crucial if psychiatric symptoms including depression and suicidal thoughts are present.4,5

-When drug treatment principles devised for other substance addictions are followed, treatment may be divided into three phases: inpatient detoxification, inpatient or outpatient short-term rehab and long-term aftercare recovery.
+When drug treatment principles devised for other substance addictions are followed, treatment for steroid abuse may be divided into three phases: inpatient detoxification, inpatient or outpatient short-term rehab and long-term aftercare recovery.
 Inpatient detox is typically only advised if a person presents with psychiatric symptoms such as psychosis or severe depression.
 It is also necessary if a person has co-occurring drug abuse, which is not uncommon among AAS addicts.
 Individual, group, 12-step programs and a range of other psychotherapeutic modalities are incorporated into rehab.
 Rigorous physical therapy and exercise are mandated due to the extreme physical fitness mindset of the typical AAS abuser.4

 Acne Case Study